kingluo/routerify-lite/README.md

 Routerify-lite is a simplified but faster version of [Routerify](https://github.com/routerify/routerify).

-It only provides below functions:
+It only provides the below functions:
-* path matching
+* path matching (including `:param` segment captures)

+The path matching could be backed by RegexSet or HashMap.
+If your matching pattern is a regular expression, then use RegexSet.
+Otherwise, HashMap is the best choice.

 * error handling

+The error handler would translate the request into a response in case of an error from the route handler.

 ## Why not Routerify?